Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Introduction

 \section{Introduction}

-Data compression is a classic field of computer science, where the aim is to reduce the size of a given file for transfer (e.g., over a slow network) or for storage.
+Data compression is a classic area in computer science, where the goal is to reduce the size of a given file for transfer (e.g., over a slow network) or for storage.
 In recent years, however, compression has been applied in a new way.
 The field of \emph{compressed indexing} aims to store any string $\Text \in \Sigma^{\Textlen}$ of $\Textlen$ symbols over an alphabet $\Sigma$ in space proportional to the size of $\Text$ in compressed form, while simultaneously supporting queries over the (uncompressed) text $\Text$.

-Such functionality is a fundamental part of the toolbox in applications where massive textual datasets exhibit a lot of redundancy, including storage and retrieval of source code repositories (such as GitHub)~\cite{NavarroIndexes,NavarroMeasures}, versioned text documents (such as Wikipedia), and computational biology, where massive genomic datasets---due to projects like the 100,000 Genomes Project~\cite{100k} or the ongoing 1+ Million Human Genome Initiative~\cite{mg}---produce datasets on the order of terabytes (and are projected to reach exabytes~\cite{estimate,stephens2015big}).
+Such functionality is a fundamental part of the toolbox in applications where massive textual datasets exhibit significant redundancy, including storage and retrieval of source code repositories (such as GitHub)~\cite{NavarroIndexes,NavarroMeasures}, versioned text documents (such as Wikipedia), and computational biology, where massive genomic datasets---due to projects like the 100,000 Genomes Project~\cite{100k} or the ongoing 1+ Million Human Genome Initiative~\cite{mg}---produce datasets on the order of terabytes (and are projected to reach exabytes~\cite{estimate,stephens2015big}).

-The queries currently supported by compressed text indexes include a rich repertoire of operations, ranging from basic queries like random access to $\Text$~\cite{charikar,Rytter03,blocktree,BLRSRW15,attractors,KempaS22}, to more complex longest common extension (LCE) queries~\cite{tomohiro-lce,dynstr,collapsing,DuysterK24}, and even full suffix array functionality~\cite{Gagie2020,collapsing}.
+The queries currently supported by compressed text indexes include a rich repertoire of operations, ranging from basic queries such as random access to $\Text$~\cite{charikar,Rytter03,blocktree,BLRSRW15,attractors,KempaS22} to more complex longest common extension (LCE) queries~\cite{tomohiro-lce,dynstr,collapsing,DuysterK24}, and even full suffix array and LCP array functionality~\cite{Gagie2020,collapsing}.

 One of the biggest and most widely recognized challenges in the field of compressed indexing is index \emph{construction}~\cite{NavarroIndexes}.
-This is particularly difficult for the most powerful indexes, such as~\cite{Gagie2020,collapsing}, capable of supporting the widely utilized suffix array queries~\cite{gusfield}.
-Continuous progress on this problem has resulted in algorithms that achieve improved scalability~\cite{BoucherGKM18,KuhnleMBGLM19,OlivaGB23, BingmannGK18,BingmannD0KO022,KurpiczM0S24,fsais,pSAscan,eSAIS}, but construction remains a major bottleneck in practice~\cite{NavarroIndexes}.
+This is particularly difficult for the most powerful indexes, such as~\cite{Gagie2020,collapsing}, which are capable of supporting the widely utilized suffix and LCP array queries~\cite{gusfield}.
+Continuous progress on this problem has resulted in algorithms that achieve improved scalability~\cite{BoucherGKM18,KuhnleMBGLM19,OlivaGB23, BingmannGK18,BingmannD0KO022,KurpiczM0S24,fsais,pSAscan,eSAIS}, but index construction remains a major bottleneck in practice~\cite{NavarroIndexes}.